liorme/Skillz-2017-Keshet/README.md

 ### Written by: Elool Yanover, Lior Meyer, Amir Mann, Amir Aboutboul and Bary Levi from the Keshet Democratic School in Zichron Yaacov, Israel
-This is the full code, including all our development history, from the fist stage of the competition to the finals
+This is the full code, including all our development history, from the first stage of the competition to the finals

 ## License
 MIT License